XDagger/xdagj/README.md

-    minedblocks print list of [SIZE] (20 by default) main blocks mined by current pool miners      for pool, print list of recent connected miners net         run transport layer command, try 'net --help' run         run node after loading local blocks if option -r is used state       print the program state
+    minedblocks print list of [SIZE] (20 by default) main blocks mined by current pool miners      for pool, print list of recent connected miners net         run transport layer command, try 'net --help' run         run libp2pNode after loading local blocks if option -r is used state       print the program state
     stats       print statistics for loaded and all known blocks terminate   terminate both daemon and this program